ukf/ukf-meta/mdx/uk/README.md

 ### Test Aggregate vs. Production Aggregate

-Status (2017-02-13):
+Status (2017-03-02):

-* the test aggregate implements a _blacklisting_ approach to entity attributes imported from eduGAIN, while the production aggregate implements the traditional entity attribute _whitelist_.
+* These aggregates are currently identical.

 ### Fallback Aggregate vs. Production Aggregate

-Status (2017-02-13):
+Status (2017-03-02):

+* the production aggregate implements a _blacklisting_ approach to entity attributes imported from eduGAIN, while the production aggregate implements the traditional entity attribute _whitelist_.
+(2017-03-02)
 * The production aggregate defines the `saml` namespace prefix (used by entity attributes) on the document element instead of in each SAML `<Attribute>`.
 (2017-02-08)
 * The production aggregate defines the `mdattr` namespace prefix (used by entity attributes) on the document element